West Cornwall · TR18

 Planning Applications in Newlyn

 We prepare and submit planning applications to Cornwall Council and, where relevant, the Isles of Scilly authority — handling drawings, statements, validation queries and officer negotiation from start to determination.
-In Newlyn, that work is shaped by the place itself — Newlyn is the largest fishing port in England by value of catch, immediately south of Penzance, with the Newlyn School artistic legacy still visible in studios and galleries above the harbour, with a building stock that leans toward fishermen's cottages and granite terraces above the harbour.
+Reading Newlyn on the ground is half of the planning application job — Newlyn is the largest fishing port in England by value of catch, immediately south of Penzance, with the Newlyn School artistic legacy still visible in studios and galleries above the harbour, with a building stock that leans toward Victorian villas on Paul Hill and modern conversions of net-lofts and chapels.

 - Conservation Area